-Would you describe raw partitions, especially how and why they're used in
+Would you describe raw partitions, especially how and why they're used in database production environments?

 Raw partitioning describes a method of utilizing your I/O subsystem without using Unix file systems.

 Instead of having the OS do the work, the database is providing the I/O for its application.
 Filesystems do not have to be setup, as all partitioning as well as disk tuning is done through the DBMS.

 There are pros and cons to using raw partitions as opposed to filesystems.
 There is no 'correct' way of setting up your system.
 You will generally receive better performance for your OLTP database if you use raw devices.

 Transactions result in random I/O and using raw devices help random I/O processing horsepower.
 It also reduces the memory and CPU overhead that you have with fileysystems.
 If you are using journaled filesystems, which are the norm today, logging impacts performance as well.

 Raw devices also provide the DBA with more flexibility in sizing and manipulating the database.
 Of course, you need to have a good DBA and the right staffing to really take advantage of this kind of environment.